 Why does the Torah mention specifically now the distinction between Goshen (where Yisrael lived) and the rest of Egypt?

-Rashbam, Riva, Hadar Zekenim (17): Because, as opposed to the previous plagues (which were relatively static), the wild beasts roamed around, 1 and there was no logical reason for them to avoid entering Goshen.
+Rashbam, Riva and Hadar Zekenim (on Pasuk 17): Because, as opposed to the previous plagues (which were relatively stationary), the wild beasts roamed around, 1 and there was no logical reason for them to avoid entering Goshen.
 2

 Moshav Zekenim: Arov and Dever came by themselves, not through the staff.
-Pharaoh suspected that it is chance, and not because he is detaining Yisrael.
-Moshe told him, they will not affect Yisrael, to show that it is due to your sin.
-When Arov left through Moshe's Tefilah, Pharaoh knew that it was from Hashem.
-Dever did not leave, therefore Pharaoh sent to see if Yisrael's animals died.
+Par'oh suspected that it is chance, and not because he is detaining Yisrael.
+Therefore Moshe pointed out that they will not affect Yisrael, to show that it is due to his sins.
+3

 What is the significance of the phrase "Ki Ani Hashem be'Kerev ha'Aretz"?

 Rashi and Ramban: Even though Hashem's Shechinah dwells in Heaven, His Providence (Hashgachah) is effective on earth.
 1

 Ramban: To counter those who say that "The thick clouds block Him so He cannot see" - Iyov, 22:14.
 The Ramban adds that, before removing the plague of Barad, Hashem said to Par'oh (9:29) " ... in order you should know that the land belongs to Hashem" (since He created it out of nothing - Chidush); whereas before bringing it on, He said to him (9:14) " ... in order you should know that there is nobody like Me in the entire land" (He rules over the world and no-one can stop Him from doing what He wants - Yecholes.
 All of these are principles that the Egyptians denied or doubted.
 In fact, they form the basis of Emunah of the entire Torah.